-- Reviewed the Accountable Official's Annual Report under Executive Order 13520, Reducing Improper Payments. - Reviewed applicable Federal laws. - Reviewed applicable Office of Management and Budget guidance. - Reviewed the Fiscal Year (FY) 2008 Stewardship Review Reports for the Old-Age, Survivors and Disability Insurance (OASDI) and Supplemental Security Income (SSI) programs. - Reviewed the FY 2009 Stewardship Review Report for OASDI and SSI. - Reviewed the Improper Payments Information Act of 2002 section of the FY 2009 Performance and Accountability Report. - Requested data from the Offices of Financial Policy and Operations, Quality Performance, Payment Recovery and Policy, and the Chief Actuary to support the figures presented in the Annual Report. - Analyzed the source data to ensure the accuracy of all figures. - Analyzed the narrative of the report to ensure compliance with all requirements of the Executive Order.
+- Reviewed the Accountable Official's Second Annual Report under Executive Order 13520, Reducing Improper Payments, dated March 14, 2011. - Reviewed applicable Federal laws. - Reviewed applicable Office of Management and Budget guidance. - Reviewed the Fiscal Year (FY) 2008 Stewardship Review Reports for the Old-Age, Survivors and Disability Insurance and Supplemental Security Income programs. - Reviewed the FY 2009 Stewardship Review Report for the Old-Age, Survivors and Disability Insurance and Supplemental Security Income programs. - Reviewed the Improper Payments Information Act of 2002 section of the FY 2010 Performance and Accountability Report. - Requested data from the Offices of Financial Policy and Operations, Quality Performance, Payment Recovery and Policy, and the Chief Actuary to support the figures in the Annual Report. - Analyzed the source data to ensure the accuracy of all figures. - Analyzed the narrative of the report to ensure compliance with all requirements of the Executive Order.

-We performed our review in May through August 2010 in Baltimore, Maryland.
+We performed our review in May through July 2011 in Baltimore, Maryland.
 We conducted our review in accordance with the Council of the Inspectors General on Integrity and Efficiency's Quality Standards for Inspections.